gorevyoneticisi/taskmanager-j2534/README.md

 ### Step 3 - First launch

 Open your diagnostic app.
 The DLL shows a COM port picker on the first run.
-Select the FT232H port (usually the highest COM number), choose CAN speed (500 kbps for most vehicles), and click Connect.
+Select the FT232H port, usually the highest COM number, choose the CAN speed, usually 500 kbps for modern vehicles, and click Connect.
 Check "Remember these settings" to skip the dialog on future launches.

 ### Uninstalling